helgoboss/helgobox/doc/user-guide.md

 - Put your controller's buttons into momentary mode, *not* toggle mode.
 - If you are in the lucky situation of owning a controller with endless rotary encoders, by all means, configure them to transmit relative values, not absolute ones!
-  - Otherwise you can't take advantage of "Relative mode" features such as the "Step size" or "Speed" setting.
+  - Otherwise you can't take advantage of ReaLearn's advanced features for sources emitting relative values, such as the "Step size" or "Speed" setting.

 ## Reference